Abstract representations of events arise from mental errors in learning and memory: Cross-cluster surprisal with Hamiltonian walks

-\textbf{Experimental setup and procedures.} Subjects performed a self-paced serial reaction time task, as described in the Methods section of the main text.
-The only difference between this experiment and that described previously is that the 1500 trials were split into 700 trials drawn as a random walk and a subsequent 800 trials divided into 8 segments of 85 random walk trials followed by 15 Hamiltonian walk trials, all drawn from the modular graph.
-In total, we recruited 90 subjects to perform this Hamiltonian walk experiment, and they were paid up to \$5 each for an estimated 30 minutes: \$3.50 for completing the task and \$1.50 for correctly responding on at least 90\% of the trials.
+Subjects performed a self-paced serial reaction time task, as described in the Methods section of the main text.
+The only difference between this experiment and the original random walk experiments is that the 1500 trials were split into 700 trials drawn as a random walk and a subsequent 800 trials divided into 8 segments of 85 random walk trials followed by 15 Hamiltonian walk trials, all drawn from the modular graph.
+In total, we recruited 120 subjects to perform this Hamiltonian walk experiment, and they were paid up to \$5 each for an estimated 30 minutes: \$3.50 for completing the task and \$1.50 for correctly responding on at least 90\% of the trials.